Date: May 1, 2018

 At Artisan, we construct our carriage-style garage doors using four top-of-the-line materials:

-- Wood – Wooden garage doors are constructed of high-quality wood species, adding warmth and beauty to your home’s exterior.
+Wooden garage doors are constructed of high-quality wood species, adding warmth and beauty to your home’s exterior.
 Artisan’s wood garage doors are designed with rich detailing and styling.

-- Wood Composite – Using long-lasting, engineered wood products, this wood-fiber-based material combines the strength of heavy-duty, non-wood materials and adhesives with the rustic, traditional look of genuine wood.
+Using long-lasting, engineered wood products, this wood-fiber-based material combines the strength of heavy-duty, non-wood materials and adhesives with the rustic, traditional look of genuine wood.
 It offers moisture, rot, and insect resistance, and can be finished with paint.

-- Vinyl – As a wood alternative, vinyl garage doors are highly durable and require less maintenance.
+As a wood alternative, vinyl garage doors are highly durable and require less maintenance.
 Vinyl materials are moisture-, salt-, and insect-resistant.

-- Composite – Composites utilize urethane-based, pre-primed, faux-hardwood materials that are molded into subtle wood textures and patterns.
+Composites utilize urethane-based, pre-primed, faux-hardwood materials that are molded into subtle wood textures and patterns.
 The result is a lightweight garage door that minimizes the need for painting.

 Learn more about wood, vinyl, and composite garage door materials so you can make an educated decision when spending money on improving your home.

-Wooden Garage Door Guide
+Wooden Garage Door Material

-Because there is such an abundance of wood species to choose from, selecting a wood for your garage door can be intimidating, but it doesn’t have to be!
+Because there is such an abundance of wood species to choose from, selecting a wooden garage door can be intimidating, but it doesn’t have to be!
 When picking out your wood type, it is important to consider unique characteristics, color ranges, and grain patterns.
 Be sure to also keep availability, garage door size, and price in mind to ensure you stay within your desired budget.
 Our most popular wood choices are:

 Red Grandis is a versatile, fast-growing hardwood from the Eucalyptus tree that is native to coastal Australia.
 It is a premium-quality hardwood that is consistently stable, an excellent exterior hardwood, and has the ability to hold paint well.